Armored Sea Robin Facts

-As the name implies, the Armored Sea Robin is a family of fish that, quite incredibly, has natural armor.
-They would be quite imposing if they were larger.
+- Firstly, the Armored Sea Robin is an incredible family of fish that, quite literally has natural armor.
+As a result of this remarkable trick of evolution, it would be quite imposing if it was larger.

-The different species rarely draw notice unless caught by trawling activities.
-The images we use in this article were taken by various submersibles.
+- Further, the different species rarely draw the notice of man unless caught by trawling activities.
+The images used in this article were taken by various submersibles, at different times.

-The fish resides at depths that humans generally cannot access.
-The exceptions to that would be the aforementioned (and acceptable) submersible expeditions and the (not acceptable) trawling.
+- The fish also resides at depths that humans generally cannot access.
+The exceptions to that would be the aforementioned submersible expeditions and, quite unfortunately, trawling.

 Armored Sea Robin Physical Description

-Despite its fierce and remarkable appearance, the Armored Sea Robin remains a diminutive creature.
+Most notably, the Armored Sea Robin has a fierce and remarkable appearance.
+However, despite that, it remains a diminutive creature.
 In fact, none of the various species exceed 4.75 in (12 cm) in length.

-Both the head and the underbelly of these fish stay quite flat, while the snout develops both broad and long.
-The armor covering the head and snout ends in a long, pointed wing, almost as if they have a lance to go with their armor.
+Also, both the head and the underbelly of these fish stay quite flat.
+Meanwhile, the snout develops both broad and long.
+Additionally, the armor covering the head and snout ends in a long, pointed wing.

-The various species live throughout the world but the majority of these inhabit tropical waters.
+First of all, the various species of Armored Sea Robin live throughout the world.
+However, the majority of these inhabit tropical waters.
 The most recently discovered species lives off the coast of Costa Rica.